 MORCILLA AND MONDEJU

-Beasain’s morcilla follows the traditional recipe with onion, leek, pig’s blood, fat and spices.
+Beasain’s morcilla or black pudding follows the traditional recipe with onion, leek, pig’s blood, fat and spices.
 It is a very highly rated product with its own brotherhood that organises contests and tasting sessions.
 If you want to take home a piece of this local product, we recommend going to Olano’s butcher.
 Olano has been making this delicacy for 50 years now, and he was awarded the Brotherhood Prize eight times.
 You can also try any of the other butchers in Goierri.
 Each of them give their own nuances to the product, and the quality is always excellent.

 Mondeju is a sausage traditionally prepared in Goierri using latxa sheep’s casing.
-It is similar to morcilla but it presents a much lighter colour.
+It is similar to balck pudding but it presents a much lighter colour.
 The main place to get Mondeju is Zaldibia, where it has been held a contest for more than 20 years, during Sheep Day in October.
 In other towns, like Ataun, you can try a different variety: beltza or black mondeju.
 But what is mondeju, exactly?
-It is made in the caseríos of the region and it’s a filling of leek, pepper, egg, sheep’s tallow, chilli and some other spices wrapped up in the sheep intestine.
+It is made in the farms of the region and it’s a filling of leek, pepper, egg, sheep’s tallow, chilli and some other spices wrapped up in the sheep intestine.
 The perfect timing to eat mondeju is between October and February.

 Goierri’s cuisine has always been connected to baking, and people from Goierri care about saving old recipes and doing things traditionally.
 During your visit, you can try Zegama’s walnut pastries –intxaur pastak-, Segura’s cake or Martintxo, a really special pie with almonds, chestnut and chocolate made to honour San Martín de Loinaz, the patron saint of Beasain.

-Apart from trying all these products in any of our restaurants, you can visit our gastronomic museums, Wednesday’s market in Ordizia, cider bars and many farms where you will be able to get the meat directly from the producer.
+Apart from trying all these products in any of our restaurants, you can visit our gastronomic museums, Wednesday’s market in Ordizia, cider houses and many farms where you will be able to get the meat directly from the producer.

 Gastronomic Club: Goierri Gastronomika